 9.5-9.9mm.
 Versatile.
 A happy medium which strikes a balance between weight and durability.
 Good for sport, trad, ice, top roping… essentially anything with lots of mileage.

 9.4mm or less.
 Either a pretty thin single rope for hard sport or a half/twin rope for multipitch trad, ice or alpine.
 Less durability and less friction in belay devices.

-I therefore recommend 60m as a minimum, but personally I like to have a 70m rope.
-It has gotten me out of a pinch on more than one occasion by allowing a little extra rappel length, and ends up becoming a 60m rope as you cut bits off the end.
-By the time you cut a rope to less than 60m, you may as well retire it.
+I therefore recommend 60m as a minimum, but personally, I like to have a 70m rope.
+This length has gotten me out of a pinch on more than one occasion by allowing a little extra rappel length, and ends up becoming a 60m rope as you cut bits off the end.
+By the time you cut a rope to less than 60m, you might want to demote it to gym use.

 Another solution to increase your reach is to climb on half ropes.
 Again, we’ll talk about those later.